emirerbaltaci/mmn-electronics/README.md

 ## MCU Firmware

-The microcontroller firmware is built on **FreeRTOS** to ensure real-time performance and efficient task management.
-The system leverages FreeRTOS tasks for sensor data acquisition, NCOM protocol handling, and system monitoring.
+The microcontroller firmware will be built on **FreeRTOS** to ensure real-time performance and efficient task management.
+The system will leverage FreeRTOS tasks for sensor data acquisition, NCOM protocol handling, and system monitoring.

 ## Drivers